 11:00 Hispanic Latino Ministries – Sam Rodriguez

 12:00 Lunch On-Site

-2:00 Plant Story – Donnie Williams (new building for NFC)
+2:00 Plant Story – Donnie Williams & Team (new building)

 3:00 Multi-Site Churches – David Devereaux/Tim Hunsinger

 4:00 Worship/Praise Band – Phil Huston & David Hamilton